koolkdev/ManiacEditor/README.md

 You can hold **Ctrl** and/or **Shift** to mirror/flip the placed tile.
 You can choose which properties the placed tiles will have by clicking on the checkboxes below the tiles selection window.

+## Plus Compatibility
+With help from [SuperSonic16](https://github.com/thesupersonic16) and [Axanery](https://github.com/Axanery), we've got some support for Plus.
+Lots still do here!

 ## New Features

 * In-editor visual entities!
 You can see spikes, rings and many more things!
 (Contributed by [supersonic16](https://github.com/thesupersonic16))
 * Flip a collection of selected tiles as one cohesive block.
 * Paste new tiles and entities next to the mouse cursor, not the top left.